 Designed using InVision Studio, Affinity Designer, and Apple Motion.
 Implemented with Tailwinds CSS, Eleventy, Microsoft VS Code.
 Typeset in Vision, the closest free option to Spotify’s Gotham variant I could find.

-Consider subscribing to Coil. $5/month gets split between the creators you enjoy based on how much time you spend enjoying their works.
+Support my work by subscribing to Coil. $5/month gets split between the creators you enjoy based on how much time you spend enjoying their works.
 Privacy built in.

 © 2020 Jeremiah Lee.
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license.